kanekop/another-hour-gen2-Claude/README.md

 Another Hour Clock is a unique web-based application that redefines your perception of time.
 It initially operates on a unified "Another Hour" (AH) time scale where time runs approximately 4.17% faster than real time (1 AH second = 23/24 real seconds).
 This fits a standard 24-hour day into a conceptual 23-AH-hour day, featuring a special "Another Hour" period.
 The project has now been enhanced with a **Personalized AH Clock (APH Clock)**, allowing users to define their own custom "Another Personalized Hour" (APH) duration and explore varied time scales.

-The application includes the original Main Clock, an advanced World Clock, Stopwatch, Timer (all AH-aware based on the 23/24 scale), an AH Time Converter, and the new Personalized AH Clock.
+The application includes the original Main Clock, an advanced World Clock, Stopwatch, Timer (all AH-aware based on the 23/24 scale), an AH Time Converter, the new Personalized AH Clock, and an APH Graph Demo.

 ## Table of Contents